Updated: September 8, 2020

 Where to Eat – PEI Restaurants

-Besides rand sandy beaches and Anne of Green Gables, PEI is known for its delicious food.
-There’s no way we could write about them all here, but we do want to mention some of our favourites.
+Besides red sandy beaches and Anne of Green Gables, PEI is known for its delicious food.
+There’s no way we could write about all of them, but we do want to mention some of our favourites.

 The Inn at Bay Fortune and FireWorks Restaurant